fusioncharts/dev_centre_docs/fusiontime/getting-started/change-default-aggregation.md

 }
 ```

-The above multipliers for “hour” will limit the binning for “hour” to only 3 hrs and 6 hrs.
+The above multipliers for `hour` will limit the binning for `hour` to only 3 hrs and 6 hrs.
 For the time units where nothing is specified, the smartly determined bins will apply.
-With the above multipliers for “hour”, the multipliers for other time units (month, day, in this case), will be smartly determined.
+With the above multipliers for `hour`, the multipliers for other time units (month, day, in this case), will be smartly determined.
 For example, in this case, when the multipliers of ‘day’ are not specified, the default choices of day binning, like {sequence of day binning options in this example} will prevail.
 For situations where bins for specific time units are not required, one can simply provide an empty array against them.
 Consider,
 xAxis: